dansheffler/dtsheffler.com/_posts/2014-07-03-skim-links.md

+---
+title: Skim Links
+tags: [Skim, Pandoc]
+summary: A script I wrote that for generating a Pandoc-style citation with an automatically generated link to the right page in Skim.
+---

 In the last post, I shared my little script for opening URLs that look like this: `sk://mccabe94#57`.
 It is a little irritating, however, to remember the citekey for a book and look for the page